kkeetch13/startup/README.md

 ## React Part 2 – Interactivity
 Added interactive elements to the site, such as a functioning login system and responsive components.
 Implemented stateful behavior using hooks, and made components dynamic to respond to user actions like input and button clicks.

+## Startup Service
+I built a full‑stack Mastermind game application where I created a Node.js/Express backend with endpoints for authentication and high score submissions, and a React frontend that consumes these endpoints.
+I implemented secure login, registration, and logout functionalities while also integrating a high score submission feature based on the fastest time solved.
+Through this project, I learned how to manage state across components and routes, and how to seamlessly connect backend services with a modern, interactive frontend.